 Pilot Plant Locations

-Köppern has several semi-industrial pilot plant facilities currently installed at Freiberg in Germany (for all applications), Charlotte in the USA (for briquetting and compaction), the University of British Columbia in Canada and also at research institutions such as Ammtec in Australia, MINTEK in South Africa and Institute TOMS in Russia, Irkutsk (for comminution).
+Köppern has several semi-industrial pilot plant facilities currently installed at Freiberg in Germany (for all applications), Charlotte in the USA (for briquetting and compaction), the University of British Columbia in Canada and also at research institutions such as Ammtec in Australia and Institute TOMS in Russia, Irkutsk (for comminution).

 Read more about our HPRG pilot plants for comminution